onlyverysmall/readme/README.md

 ## Things that are important to me
 * I want you to own your work, and get it done.
 Ask questions if you need to, find ways to unblock yourself, make a decision.
 We operate as a team, but owning our work allows us to raise the bar for each other.
 * Be willing to make mistakes, and learn from them.
 That second part is key — I'm not about placing blame, but I do expect you to take something useful from the experience.
 * Produce quality work.
 As engineers, we often have constraints that prevent us from building the _ideal_ thing, but we will still build the best thing we can.
-Make smart compomises; do not take shortcuts.
+Make smart compromises; do not take shortcuts.
 * Speak up when something is wrong.
 Especially since we are remote, I won't always know when things seem off, you're not feeling 100%, a deadline is in jeopardy, whatever it is.
 If I don't know, I can't help.
 * Please tell me when I have messed up, or at least tell someone up the management chain so I can course-correct.
 Say the thing.